Georges Friedmann: Scholarly work

-At the ENS, Friedmann was close to the Philosophies group that opposed the influence of Henri Bergson and was influential in bringing Marx’s earlier philosophical texts to France, and included Georges Politzer, Norbert Gutermann, Paul Nizan, and Henri Lefebvre.
+At the ENS, Friedmann was close to the philosophy group that opposed the influence of Henri Bergson and was influential in bringing Marx's earlier philosophical texts to France, and included Georges Politzer, Norbert Gutermann, Paul Nizan, and Henri Lefebvre.
 The group's initial journal, Esprit, and its successor, Philosophies, were funded by Friedmann's personal wealth.

 During the 1930s, Friedmann made several trips to the Soviet Union, where observed the Soviet industry and technology.
-His 1938 book, De la Sainte Russie à l’U.R.S.S. established him as an authority on Soviet society in France.
-But even his moderate criticisms of the U.S.S.R. and Stalin caused bitter conflict with members of the French Communist Party and began Friedmann’s move away from political activism.
+His 1938 book, De la Sainte Russie à l'U.R.S.S. established him as an authority on Soviet society in France.
+But even his moderate criticisms of the U.S.S.R. and Stalin caused bitter conflict with members of the French Communist Party and began Friedmann's move away from political activism.

-Friedmann’s doctoral thesis, published after the end of the war in 1946, examined the "human problems" of automation and mechanization European industrial production.
+Friedmann's doctoral thesis, published after the end of the war in 1946, examined the "human problems" of automation and mechanization European industrial production.
 A critical, historical overview of paradigms of industrial management, particularly scientific management, industrial psychology, and human relations, Problèmes humains du machinisme industriel examined social scientists’ efforts to "humanize" industrial labor that had been fragmented and de-skilled by industrialization and Taylorism.
 Friedmann argued that while these efforts were an improvement on the "technicist ideology" of management engineering, social science would not lead to significant changes in labor practices without class conflict and the transformation of the capitalist economic system.

-Friedmann’s book is considered a founding text of French sociologie du travail, and he was influential in the refounding of French sociology after World War II, playing a major role in the foundations of the Centre d'études sociologues and the Institute des Sciences Sociales du Travail (ISST).
+Friedmann's book is considered a founding text of French sociologie du travail, and he was influential in the refounding of French sociology after World War II, playing a major role in the foundations of the Centre d'études sociologues and the Institute des Sciences Sociales du Travail (ISST).
 His influential students included Alain Touraine, Michel Crozier, Jean-Daniel Reynaud, and Jean-René Tréanton, who conducted some of the first empirical work in industrial sociology in France.

 Friedmann later founded the Centre d'études de communications de masse (CECMAS) at the École pratiques des hautes études, whose early participants included Edgar Morin and Roland Barthes.
+This was later renamed first Centre d'Études Transdisciplinaires, Sociologie, Anthropologie, Histoire (CETSAH), and then the Edgar Morin Centre.

 Friedmann continued to travel extensively around the world, observing and publishing on labor practices and industrial models in the United States, Israel, and South America.
 His analysis of the nature of the Jewish people and Israeli society in The End of the Jewish People?, one of his few works to be translated into English, attracted media attention in the United States.

 Friedmann gradually shifted from emphasis on labor to a broader concern with "technical civilization."
 His final book, La Puissance et la Sagesse, a mixture of autobiography and reflection on contemporary society, modified his earlier Marxism and emphasized the importance of interiority and morality on humanizing postwar consumer society.